 Towards Braiding is an artistic program led by Elwood Jimmy & Vanessa Andreotti and supported by the Musagetes Foundation and the ArtsEverywhere Festival.
 Interwoven throughout the first three days of the festival and culminating in this full day of conversations on Saturday are a series of experiments, entanglements, workshops, conversations, and art exhibitions that gesture towards more ethical and rigorous relationships and collaborations, and yet-unimaginable wiser futures with each other and the Earth.

-See the full timeline of events below.
+See below for the timeline of events and full videos of each conversation.
 All events are free, and lunch is provided.
 Come for the whole day or join us for part.
 We are working to make our events as accessible as possible with access volunteers onsite and an access guide to accompany the festival.
 See https://bit.ly/2QNAj7A for details.

 CONVERSATION: Threading Towards Zero